• Skip to primary navigation

 Pressure Cook

-Pressure cook: add in the chicken stock, diced potatoes, oregano, and a pinch of salt to season then stir.
-Close the lid, making sure to set it to SEAL, then program the Instant Pot to cook at HIGH PRESSURE for 5 minutes.
-Once cooked, allow the Instant Pot to NATURALLY PRESSURE RELEASE for 15 minutes.
+1. Pressure cook: add in the chicken stock, diced potatoes, oregano, and a pinch of salt to season then stir.
+Close the lid, making sure to set it to SEAL, then program the Instant Pot to cook at high pressure.
+Once cooked, allow the Instant Pot to naturally pressure release.

-Adjust this Instant Pot Potato Leek Soup using the following ingredient swaps.
+Adjust this recipe using the following ingredient swaps.

 • Substitute the bacon for ham or turkey bacon.